-What is in this salad?
-Flavorful salmon, seasoned and seared to perfection, deliciously creamy avocados, and a mediterranean style mixture of red onion, tomato, cucumber, feta cheese, and olives.
+This salmon avocado salad is a low carb or keto friendly salad is packed with flavor. you get flavorful salmon, seasoned and seared to perfection, deliciously creamy avocados, and a mediterranean style mixture of red onion, tomato, cucumber, feta cheese, and olives.
 It is an absolutely delicious combination.

 Salmon is one of those dishes that people sometimes shy away from cooking.
 Either they don’t know how to cook it, or don’t like the taste because they don’t know how to season it correctly.
 Once you get those two things down, you will be amazed at how easy and delicious salmon is.

 The best part of Salmon is that it is packed with omega-3 fatty acids and potassium helping contribute to a healthy heart.
 This recipe will not disappoint.
 With its amazing fresh flavors and health benefits it’s a winning meal for everyone.
 Even those on a low carb or keto diet.